0cjs/8bitdev/src/clic/objects.md

 determine the type.

      MSB  LSbs  Type
-     $00  %00   Intrinsic constant; type and value determined by bits 7-2 ≠$00  %00   Pointer to a cons cell or object data any  %01   Smallint: 14-bit signed integer
+     $00  %00   'const'; type and value determined by bits 7-2 ≠$00  %00   'pointer': to a cons cell or object data any  %01   'smallint': 14-bit signed integer
-     any  %10   sym1 or sym2
+     any  %10   'sym1' or 'sym2'
-     any  %11   Obdata header; never an object reference
+     any  %11   'obdata' header; never an object reference

 Notes:
-- Because the intrinsic constants (MS=$00 LSbs=%00) share the format of pointers, addresses the lowest 256 memory locations ($00nn) cannot be used for object data storage.
-Most 8-bit processors have other more important uses for this page anyway (zero page for 6800/6502;
-  interrupt vectors for 8080).
+- Because const (MS=$00 LSbs=%00) shares the format of pointer, addresses the lowest 256 memory locations ($00nn) cannot be used for object data storage.
+Most 8-bit processors have other more important uses for this page anyway (zero page for 6800/6502; interrupt vectors for 8080).
-- A pointer may point to either a cons cell or obdata (unless two heaps are used; see below); the type of the pointer's target is determined by whether or not the first two bytes of the target are tagged as an obdata header.
+- A pointer may point to either a cons cell or obdata; the type of the pointer's target is determined by whether or not the first two bytes of the target are tagged as an obdata header.
-- smallint has tag %01 for easier arithmetic; see the further details below.
+- smallint has tag %01 for easier arithmetic; see the details below.

 ### Tag Format and Reference Data Types